 Make a plan for your blog.
 Like topics that you are going to cover, blog post times per week, sending a newsletter to subscribers, social media.

-Write down your blog goal for next 3 months and the steps that you are going to take achieve that goal.
+Write down your blog goal for the next 3 months and the steps that you are going to take achieve that goal.

 Most blogs fail within 6-12 months as there is no goal or schedule.
 Blogging is fun but it also demands lots of discipline, consistency, and hard work.